 - A guinea pig breed noted for its dry skin – bathe only occasionally.

 - With cute, upturned noses, this guinea pig is the Teddy because…well, they look one!

 For more information on this breed, check out our Teddy Guinea Pig guide

 Rex Guinea Pig

-Often confused with the Teddy Guinea Pig, these chaps also have short course fur , but its comes with a wave.
-This feature, along with crinkled whiskers, give the Rex a wooly look much like a teddy bear.
+Often confused with the Teddy Guinea Pig, these chaps also have short course fur, but it comes with a wave.
+This feature, along with crinkled whiskers, give Rex guinea pigs a wooly look much like a teddy bear.

 Ridgeback Guinea Pig